ricardobaeta/dali/README.md

 #### Module Three

 The objective of this module is an attempt to understand the laws behind the ability to **acquire and maintain meaningful perceptions** in an apparently chaotic world.
-Based on the input from Module One and Module Three, this third module should decrease the effort of the perception of simplicity in the midst of the compositions of several and diverse objects and increase the ability to recognize order.
+Based on the input from Module One and Module Two, this third module should decrease the effort of the perception of simplicity in the midst of the compositions of several and diverse objects and increase the ability to recognize order.

 > For now, this module it's based on the horizontal stack of the vertical stack of similar shape groups, which is pretty much immature.
 I welcome the work there is to be done, time and time again.